Azure/Spark-Operationalization-On-Azure/README.md

 #### Deploying the Batch web service on a DSVM
 Below are the steps for creating your batch web service on the DSVM:

 Launch a browser window on your local machine and provide the following address URL:
 ```
 https://<ip address of your data science VM>:8000
 ```
-The user name and password are the those that you configured for the DSVM. upload the batchwebservice.ipynb sample file from the github link: https://github.com/Azure/AzureML-vNext through the Jupyter interface.
+The user name and password are the those that you configured for the DSVM.

+Upload the batchwebservice.ipynb sample file from the github link: https://github.com/Azure/AzureML-vNext through the Jupyter interface.
 Follow the instructions in this sample file to train and save your model and create a Batch web service that makes predictions on a given set of data using the model.

 #### Deploying the Batch web service on an HDInsight Cluster